Helping you to care for your puppy

 If you can’t find what you’re looking for, feel free to drop us an email.
 Our team of puppy experts will be able to provide accurate, timely advice.

-Being a mum to a 4 year old German Shepherd has definitely kept me on my toes over the years.
+Being a mum to a German Shepherd has definitely kept me on my toes over the years.

 I have a love of animals, to quench my thirst of knowledge on all things animal related I completed certificate IV and Diploma in Animal Technology and various other courses such as Wildlife Rescue and Rehabilitation.